LensPlaysGames/LensorOS/toolchain/README.toolchain.md

 - `--without-headers` specifies that GCC shouldn't rely on any external C library (standard or runtime) being present on the target.

 #### 7.)
 Build the GNU Compiler Collection
-###### Warning: This step takes a long time.
+Warning: This step takes a long time.
+Utilize the `-j` option if you have more than a single core CPU.

-Within the `$HOME/cross/src/build-gcc/` directory, following the previous preparation step, run the following:
+Within the `toolchain/build-gcc/` directory, following the previous preparation step, run the following:
 ```bash
 make all-gcc
 make all-target-libgcc